 お客様の請求先アカウントが日本の場合、お客様のGoogle Workspace for Educationのご利用に対してはこちらの利用規約が適用されます.

-These Google Workspace for Education Terms of Service (together, 'Agreement') (formerly known as 'G Suite for Education (Online) Agreement') are entered into by Google and the entity or person agreeing to them ('Customer') and govern Customer's access to and use of the Services.
+These Google Workspace for Education Terms of Service (together, the 'Agreement') (formerly known as 'G Suite for Education Terms of Service' or 'G Suite for Education (Online) Agreement') are entered into by Google and the entity or person agreeing to them ('Customer') and govern the Customer's access to and use of the Services.
 'Google' has the meaning given at https://cloud.google.com/terms/google-entity.

-- 1.2 Admin console.
-The Customer will have access to the Admin console, through which the Customer may manage its use of the Services.
+- 1.2 Admin Console Customer will have access to the Admin Console, through which Customer may manage its use of the Services.

-- (a) Accounts.
-The Customer must have an Account to use the Services and is responsible for the information it provides to create the Account, the security of its passwords for the Account and any use of its Account.
+- (a) Accounts The Customer must have an Account to use the Services and is responsible for the information that they provide to create the Account, the security of its passwords for the Account and any use of its Account.
 Google has no obligation to provide multiple accounts to the Customer.

 - (d) To the Data Processing